austinriisdue/CapstoneActSc900/README.md

 No guarantee of how fast this will run on your machine, it was coded by a math major.

 Since this is a public repo:
 If you are using this to price insurance or for any other purpose, I accept no legal responsibility for any financial losses suffered by you or any firm you are a part of.
 You bear the full risk of using this program for anything other than its intended purpose as an educational resource.

-Thanks for checking out my work,
+Thanks for checking out my work - Austin
--Austin